WeirauchLab/pathogen_ncd/supplementary_data/README.md

 ### Scrubbing metadata from Office file formats

-The best option for the time being is to use the built-in facilities of Excel, Word, and so on for this.
+If you already have Microsoft Office, the best (no-extra-cost) option for the time being is to use the built-in facilities of Excel, Word, and so on for this.
 They appear to be the most full-featured with the Windows versions, and may not exist (or may be present only in a limited form) with the online / Office 365 versions of the Office apps.

 An example of this procedure (using Excel) is documented as an SOP on the lab's wiki.